Blog

 Share

-Last year in our off-site connect, Team Whale got together to Spain.
-While we were there, we played the ‘Leaky Bucket’ game.
-Two teams each had to pass on a simple phrase in Spanish between 4 people that would hopefully come out ‘in tact’ by the end.
+Once, in an off-site connect, Team Whale got together to play the ‘Leaky Bucket’ game.
+Two teams each had to pass on a simple phrase between 4 people that would hopefully come out ‘in tact’ by the end.

 Believe it or not, the same thing is happening in your business!